Prevent Medical Errors

 - Having a piece of medical equipment fail or not work the right way.

 What You Can Do to Prevent Medical Errors

-The best thing you can do to prevent medical errors is to be involved in your health care.
-Learn and know about your health problem, medicine, and treatment as best you can and take part in making all decisions about your care.
+Partnering with your medical team can help you feel more comfortable and confident in your care.footnote 1 Learn and know about your health problem, medicine, and treatment as best you can and take part in making all decisions about your care.
 Talk to everyone who is involved in your health care.
 This includes your doctors, other health professionals, family, and friends.

-The following steps can help you prevent medical errors.
+The following steps can help prevent medical errors.

 - Speak up if you have questions or concerns.